kktk-KO/trwlang/README.md

 Example
 ------

-By default.
-The kernel loads rules for binary integer addition and multipulication.
+By default, the kernel loads rules for binary integer addition and multipulication.

 ```
 In  = Add[1]